 - Hook Up Your Closet.
 Closet space is hard to come by in NYC, so you’ve probably reached your limit and added a dresser or bins to handle the overflow.
 Get your clothes out of your space and back into your closet with a few “S” hooks and utility chains.
 Attach the chain to the hook, then hang the hook from the closet rod.
 Now put a hanger on each link of the chain, giving you space for at least five per chain!

-So, you’ve followed these hacks and the ones in our itty-bitty bathroom and cozy kitchen blogs, but you still don’t have enough room?
+So, you’ve followed these hacks and the ones in our itty-bitty bathroom, cozy kitchen, and tiny apartment blogs, but you still don’t have enough room?
 Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.